Joan Blackman

-Joan May Blackman (born in San Francisco, California) is an American actress.
+Joan Blackman (born May 17, 1938, San Francisco, California) is an American former actress.

+Early years

+She attended Abraham Lincoln High School in San Francisco, California and upon graduating sang at nightclubs throughout California.
+She lived at the Hollywood Studio Club where her roommates included Barbara Eden and Wendy Wilde.

 Film

 Blackman appeared in her first motion picture, Good Day for a Hanging, in 1959.
-She had a significant role in two Elvis Presley films.
-She played Maile Duval in the 1961 film Blue Hawaii, and the following year played Rose Grogan in Kid Galahad.
+She had significant roles in two Elvis Presley films: she played Maile Duval in the 1961 film Blue Hawaii, and the following year played Rose Grogan in Kid Galahad.
 She also appeared with Dean Martin in Career (1959), and played Ellen Spelding, the love interest of Kreton, the character of Jerry Lewis in Visit to a Small Planet (1960).
-Her other film appearances included roles in The Great Impostor (1961), Twilight of Honor (1963), Daring Game (1968), Pets (1974), Macon County Line (1974), and Moonrunners (1975).
-In 1985, Blackman played the mother in the Ray Davies film, Return to Waterloo.
+Her other film appearances included roles in The Great Impostor (1961), Twilight of Honor (1963), Daring Game (1968), Pets, Macon County Line (both 1974), and Moonrunners (1975).

+According to the book Hollywood Surf and Beach Movies: The First Wave, 1959–1969, in 1985 Blackman played the mother in the Ray Davies film Return to Waterloo; but going by the end credits of the film, this is a confusion with British actress Joan Blackham.

 Television

 Blackman made her television-acting debut as a guest performer in a 1957 series, Hawkeye and the Last of the Mohicans.

-Among her television appearances was her role as Hilary Gray in the 1964 Perry Mason episode "The Case of the Ruinous Road."
-She played opposite Jack Lemmon in the episode "Disappearance" of Alcoa Theatre in 1958 and also made single appearances on Bonanza, I Spy, and Gunsmoke.
+Among her television appearances was her role as Hilary Gray in the 1964 Perry Mason episode "The Case of the Ruinous Road".
+She played opposite Jack Lemmon in the episode "Disappearance" of Alcoa Theatre in 1958 and also made single appearances in Bonanza, I Spy, and Gunsmoke.

-During the 1965–1966 season, Blackman was part of the regular cast of the primetime television serial Peyton Place.
-On that show, she played Marion Fowler, the wife to the district attorney.
+Blackman was part of the regular cast of the primetime television serial Peyton Place during its 1965–1966 season.
+In that show she played Marion Fowler, the wife of the district attorney.